Procedure: Higher degree by research - use of confidential or restricted information in theses

-- In exceptional cases, where it is not possible to have all of the confidential information contained in a Confidential Appendix, confidential information may be inserted in a chapter or chapters of the thesis or throughout the thesis as a whole.
+- In exceptional cases, where it is not possible to have all of the confidential information contained in a Confidential Appendix, confidential information is inserted in a chapter or chapters of the thesis or throughout the thesis as a whole.

 - Where it is necessary to request full confidentiality or to restrict access for reasons of confidential or restricted information in a thesis, a proposal including rationale and timeframes is developed by the candidate in consultation with their supervisory panel in advance of the intended submission date and prior to any notification to submit.

 - The restriction of access to all or part of a thesis is normally approved only for a specified timeframe.

 - Where confidentiality and/or restricted access is requested for less than 12 months the approval is considered to be granted automatically, and that request is made online as part of NOI.
 Restricted access for greater than 12 months requires approval by Dean HDR.

-- Where confidentiality and/or restricted access is requested for greater than12 months, the application must include a brief but concrete summary addressing the following points:
+- Where confidentiality and/or restricted access is requested for greater than 12 months, the application includes a brief but concrete summary addressing the following points:

 - why these risks abate after the period of the requested delay;

 - whether these risks were known by the candidate and/or supervisor at the time of application for candidature or approval of the thesis topic;

 - whether the studies were funded under contract from a funder and the contracts requires the thesis to be held on restricted access;

 - whether the thesis contains confidential material or material which may cause distress, offence to or impact the safety and security of any person..

 - Where restricted access is requested for greater than 12 months, the request and timeframe is:

-- Endorsed by the Delegated Authority and Associate Dean; and
+- Reviewed by the Delegated Authority and Associate Dean; and

 - Approved by the Dean, Higher Degree Research acting under delegation from the Deputy Vice-Chancellor.